How To Fix Nview.dll Errors

 - Recover the file - If you are sure that you deleted it and emptied the Recycle Bin as well, then you could restore it using a data restore utility.
-The recovery of your file depends on the amount of activity on the disk partition after deletion of the file.
+The recovery of your file depends on the amount of activity on the disk partition after the deletion of the file.

-- Run a virus/malware scan - Install an anti-virus or an anti-malware software, and scan your whole computer.
+- Run a virus/malware scan - Install an anti-virus or anti-malware software, and scan your whole computer.
 If a virus or malware caused the error then removing it might solve the problem.

 - Use System Restore - Use it to undo recent system changes.
 If you suspect that the Nview.dll error was caused by a change made to an important file or configuration, a System Restore could solve the problem.

 - Reinstall the program - Reinstall the application that is giving this error.

 - Update the drivers - If it is a hardware issue.
 Note: The Nview.dll file may or may not be related to video cards – this was just an example.
 The key here is to pay very close attention to the context of the error and troubleshoot accordingly.

 - Rollback a driver - If updating a driver caused the problem.